 More advanced work may involve systematically searching a field (“quartering”), responding to whistle commands and hand signals, retrieving actual birds, becoming accommodated to the sound of gunfire, and performing water retrieves.
 You likely will need some help from experienced handlers or trainers to get started on these skills.

 MSDA’s annual Field Days provided great training opportunities for all levels for flushing, pointing, and retrieving breeds.
-2019 Field Day is Saturday May 4th.
-It’s a great place to get started on more structured drills, to observe other dogs, and to meet people, including experienced handlers and trainers, who can provide advice and point you in the direction of further training opportunities and field events such as hunt tests and field trials.
+2019 Field Day was Saturday May 4th.
+MSDA Field Days are a great place to get started on more structured drills, to observe other dogs, and to meet people, including experienced handlers and trainers, who can provide advice and point you in the direction of further training opportunities and field events such as hunt tests and field trials.